pipalacademy/pipal.in/templates/_trainers/noufal.md

   Noufal Ibrahim

 bio:
-  Noufal is a Python programmer specialising in infrastructure and development tools with more than 10 years of experience.
+   Noufal Ibrahim is the founder of [Hamon Technologies](http://hamon.in/), a services firm based in Kozhikode that specialises in infrastructure, automation and analytics solutions.
+He has more than ten years of experience in architecting, building and automating software systems.
+He also runs Lycaeum, a platform to mentor young engineers.

-  He conducts corporate and public trainings on Python and the git version control system.
+   He is the founder of PyCon India and the chair of the first two editions of the conference.

-  He is the founder of PyCon India and the chair of the first two editions of the conference in 2009 and 2010.
+   He has worked at Cisco, Synopsis and Internet Archive.

 links:
   twitter: noufalibrahim